konstantinvogel/hass-thz/README.md

 Feel free to try it out and give me feedback.

 Right now the basic readings and settings are implemented, the rest will follow soon.

+Working devices and firmwares that are confirmed right now:

+LWZ5 with 7.59

+Setup is in the UI, add Integration and seach for "Stiebel Eltron LWZ / Tecalor THZ Integration"